9 Common Sports Betting Mistakes to Avoid

 They will blast you with "Five Star Locks" and "Guaranteed Winners" in the hopes of getting you to sign up.
 If it looks too good to be true, it probably is.

-As a result, we encourage bettors to be wary of handicappers promising easy money, or better yet, avoid them entirely.
+As a result, we encourage bettors to be wary of handicappers promising low-hanging fruit, or better yet, avoid them entirely.

 7. Choosing Your Heart Over Your Head